NO! TO WINDRUSH MONUMENT AT WATERLOO STATION

 Committee Chair, Baroness Benjamin has said, “Having a Windrush monument located at Waterloo Station where thousands of Windrush pioneers – including children like myself – first arrived in London, will be a symbolic link to our past as we celebrate our future”.
 She is absolutely wrong!
 Windrush passengers arrived at Tilbury Docks on 22 June 1948, and 236 of them spent their first night at Clapham South Deep Shelter (not via Waterloo Station).
 Within a few days, the Mayor of Lambeth held a Reception for them and this was the only welcome they received.
 The local Member of Parliament spoke up for them.
 They visited the local employment exchange in Brixton and soon found work, and set up home in the Brixton.
 Brixton was the first ‘Windrush community’ in 1948 and it is still going strong today.

 Today, Windrush Square which is in the centre of Brixton, commemorates and celebrates the contributions of the Windrush passengers, and it is there that the monuments should be installed.
 They are the ones who laid the foundation for us who arrived later.
 Having the first Windrush monument in Windrush Square will be the symbolic link to ‘our past as we celebrate our future’.
 This would materialise Sam King’s dreams and legacy.

-Why should the government impose a Windrush monument at Waterloo Station to please the wishes of Baroness Floella Benjamin who arrived there in the 1950s.
+The British should not impose on the Caribbean community a Windrush monument at Waterloo Station to please the personal wishes of Baroness Floella Benjamin who arrived there in the 1960s!